Acoustical Analysis of Speech Under Physical Stress in Relation to Physical Activities and Physical Literacy: Speech Feature Extraction

 \subsection{Timing characteristics}

 Increased respiratory rate is a typical response to physical stress.
 To understand how speech properties change with intensity level of physical stress, temporal characteristics of speech including speaking rate, articulation rate and speech-to-pause time ratio were examined.
-Speaking rate is computed as the number of elicited syllables per minute (spm).
+Speaking rate is defined as the number of elicited syllables per minute (spm).
 Articulation rate has the same definition as speaking rate, except that the time intervals occupied by non-speech segments are excluded.
 Speech-to-pause time ratio is the total time of speech divided by the total duration of silence.
-Besides syntactic pauses, breathing pauses are frequently found in speech under physical stress.
+Beside syntactic pauses, breathing pauses are frequently found in speech under physical stress.
 The speech-to-pause ratio is expected to carry the information of breathing strategy in speech under physical stress.
 The change of speech-to-pause time ratio (tr) from resting state to exercise states is expressed by $\text{tr}_{e} / \text{tr}_{r}$.
-For speaking rate (sr) and articulation rate (ar), the difference between the two states are calculated as by $\text{sr}_{e} - \text{sr}_{r}$, and $\text{ar}_{e} - \text{ar}_{r}$.
+For speaking rate (sr) and articulation rate (ar), the difference between the two states are calculated as by $\text{sr}_{e} - \text{sr}_{r}$, and $\text{ar}_{e} - \text{ar}_{r}$, respectively.

-To automatically locate the time boundaries of phones and syllables, forced alignment was applied to the utterances with the Gaussian Mixture Model-Hidden Markov Model (GMM-HMM) tri-phone acoustic model, using the text transcription of ``The North Wind and The Sun".
+To automatically locate the time boundaries of phones and syllables, forced alignment was applied to the utterances with the Gaussian Mixture Model-Hidden Markov Model (GMM-HMM) tri-phone acoustic model.
+We were focused on the passage of ``The North Wind and The Sun".
 The acoustic model was trained on a large-vocabulary database of adult speech called CUSENT.
 The corpus contained about 20 hours of speech recorded from $76$ adult speakers \cite{lee2002spoken}.
-The acoustic features for GMM-HMM training consist of $13$-dimensional Mel-frequency cepstral coefficients (MFCC) and their first- and second-order derivatives extracted at every $0.010$ second.
+The acoustic features for GMM-HMM training consisted of $13$-dimensional Mel-frequency cepstral coefficients (MFCC) and their first- and second-order derivatives extracted at every $0.010$ second.
 Feature space Maximum Likelihood Linear Regression (fMLLR) was applied to the acoustic features\cite{gales1998maximum}.
 Forced alignment and acoustic model training were implemented by the Kaldi speech recognition toolkit \cite{povey2011kaldi}.